nipy/nilabels/README.md

-# LabelsManager
+# LABelsToolkit
 Python 2.7

-LabelsManager is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.
+LABelsToolkit is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.

 Each tool provided can have as input